BobCochran/rj_web/README.md

 Express.js in the current version.
 Express acts as a routing engine for http requests and responses.

 Pug.js in the current version.
 Pug is a templating or view engine.
 It can compile and execute web page templates.

+Recent web browsers should be installed on your development machine.
+This application was tested primarily on Chrome 56.
+You should be developing with the very latest versions of the popular web browsers.

 Development dependencies: